Abstract: The article tries to pinpoint a collective complex

 Toleration of suffering

-Suffering is an integral part of earthly life.
-It cannot be removed, only palliated.
-This insight, that we remain part of ‘dark nature’, may mitigate the unconscious compensatory reactions, which have acquired a typical Nietzschean format in the collective psyche.
-The glorification of war, including a chocking unconcern for human life, is evident among today’s Islamists, but it is a recurrent theme in European history.
+Suffering is an integral part of earthly existence.
+It cannot be extinguished, only palliated.
+This insight, that we partake in ‘dark nature’, may mitigate the unconscious compensatory reactions, which have acquired a Nietzschean format in the collective psyche.
+The glorification of war, including a chocking unconcern for human life, is evident among today’s Islamists, but is a recurrent theme in European history.
 Collective victimization, well-known from history, comes to expression in a feverish search after sacrificial victims.
 In times of distress, such outbreaks tend to occur more often.
 The collective regress to an archaic psychic economy implies that suffering is forced upon our fellow men, to be carried vicariously.
-It depends on a lack of maturation, stifled individuation.
+It depends on a lack of maturation and stifled individuation.
 In a culture permeated by the motherly paradigm, the citizen is not expected to grow to maturity.
-Rather, one should remain psychologically dependent, childlike and naive.
+Rather, one is expected to remain psychologically dependent, childlike and naive.
 This paves the way for evil dominion.
-Those people who are not mature enough to carry their own suffering, at heart, will inevitably force it upon others.
+Those not mature enough to carry their own agony, at heart, will inevitably force it upon others.

 Many a young person these days is lacking in true personal identity.
 As a substitute, the individual may acquire an identity by becoming a welfare idealist and join the ‘Gutmenschen’, adopting a persona of moral goodness.
-Much of today’s concern for others is not rooted in instinct or in heartfelt motives, especially if it involves wholly unrelated people living on another continent.
+Today’s concern for others, especially when it involves wholly unrelated dwellers of another continent, is neither rooted in instinct nor in heartfelt motives.
 In fact, empathy can only function in relation to the human being, or the cat, with whom we spend our time.
 Rather, welfare idealism is a moralistic ideology, making people feel that they are involved in something meaningful and larger than themselves, much like how the Communist pioneer felt during the heydays of the USSR.

 The whole of natural life is based on murder.
 That is a terrible thing to realize, but, at the same time, if one is not very morbid by nature, such a realization brings acceptance and, strangely, the wish to live and the desire to accept one’s guilt individually, for that is the guilt of living and living is guilt, in a certain sense.
 The realization of destruction and the wish to live are very closely connected. (von Franz, 1993, p.205)